All Episodes

 We've had dads with their sons.

-We've had fathers and daughters.
+We've had dads and daughters.

-And we've had different classes that are of different skill sets and we had one of our classes we've been doing this for, I was going to say, about ten years.
+And we had one of our classes, we've been doing this for, I was going to say about 10 years.

-And they, you know, it's a once a lifetime experience.
+And they, you know, it's a once-a-lifetime experience.

 They get to customize it.